emrgnt-cmplxty/fermi/docs/docs/2.develop/integrate/frontend.md

 ## Create a Wallet Object
 In our examples we implement a `./near-wallet.js` module, where we abstracted the `wallet selector` into a `Wallet` object to simplify using it.

 To create a wallet, simply import the `Wallet` object from the module and initialize it.
-This `wallet` will later allows the user to call any contract in Axion.
+This `wallet` will later allows the user to call any contract in Fermi.

 <CodeTabs>
   <Language value="🌐 JavaScript" language="ts">